rukzuk/devdocs/src/sphinx/module_tutorial/js_module_api.rst

 .. js:function:: processInsertedUnits(filter *opt* , callback *opt* , scope *opt* )   Array

+	:param Object filteroptional:

+	.. raw:: html

-	:param Object filteroptional: A filter object, e.g. to filter by moduleId
+		A filter object, e.g. to filter by moduleId
+	:param function callbackoptional:

+	.. raw:: html

-	:param function callbackoptional: The callback function to be called for each inserted unit
+		The callback function to be called for each inserted unit
+	:param Object scopeoptional:

+	.. raw:: html

-	:param Object scopeoptional: The object in whose scope the callback function should be executed
+		The object in whose scope the callback function should be executed